strawlab/json-lines/README.md

 but requires an out-of-band knowledge of message structure.

 The crate contains a `#![no_std]` implementation for use in, e.g. embedded contexts.
-The `std` feature is enabled by defaults and provides things such as the [Error] enum implements the [std::error::Error] Trait.
+The `std` feature is enabled by default and provides things such as the [Error] enum implements the [std::error::Error] Trait.

-The `codec` feature enables [crate::codec::JsonLinesCodec], which provides an implementation of [tokio_util::codec::Decoder] and [tokio_util::codec::Encoder].
+The `codec` feature enables compilation of [crate::codec::JsonLinesCodec], which provides an implementation of [tokio_util::codec::Decoder] and [tokio_util::codec::Encoder].

 ## License